martiansideofthemoon/Weather-Prediction-TensorFlow/README.md

 The first idea is to use a simple feed forward Neural Network.
 This will be replaced by a Recurrent Neural Network eventually.

+## Contributing
-### Please have a look at the "issues" to get started
+Please look at [issues](https://github.com/martiansideofthemoon/Weather-Prediction-TensorFlow/issues) to get started.
+Leave a comment on the issue which interests you the most :smile: